 94% of King’s students report being either satisfied or extremely satisfied with the overall quality of their education (CUSC 2018).

 The University of King’s College is a small and extraordinarily lively liberal arts university located in Halifax, Nova Scotia on Canada’s east coast.
-We are best known for our humanities programs, journalism school, and science and music degrees, which all take an interdisciplinary approach to education.
-With under 1,000 students on campus, you will be educated in a lively academic community where professors and peers will both challenge and support you.
+We are best known for our humanities programs, journalism programs, science and music degrees, which all take an interdisciplinary approach to education.
+With under 1,000 students on campus, you will be educated in an academic community where professors and peers will both challenge and support you.

-King’s unique partnership with neighbouring Dalhousie University, one of Canada’s 15 research-intensive universities, gives you access to a breadth of courses, programs, supports, and activities.
-Through King’s unique academic offerings and community and Dalhousie’s wealth of resources, you can build a combined and customized degree that reflects your individual interests.
+King’s unique association with neighbouring Dalhousie University, one of Canada’s 15 research-intensive universities, gives you access to a breadth of courses, programs, supports, and activities.
+By taking courses at King’s and Dalhousie, you can build a customized Bachelor of Arts, Bachelor of Science, Bachelor of Music, or Bachelor of Journalism (Honours) degree that reflects your individual interests.